Conroe High School

 Conroe High School is a secondary school in Conroe, Texas.
 The school is a part of the Conroe Independent School District and serves most of the city of Conroe as well as portions of unincorporated Montgomery County, including the community of River Plantation.
-The campus was initially built in 1964 to replace the older Davy Crockett High School as Conroe's primary high school.
+The current campus was built in 1964 to replace the older Davy Crockett High School as Conroe's primary high school.
 The campus has been updated, renovated and expanded through various bond measures, including in 2004, 2015, and 2019.

 Also found at Conroe High School is the Academy for Science and Health Professions, a magnet program which enrolls students through an application process from the Conroe High School and Caney Creek High School attendance zones.

 Beginning in the 2013–14 school year, Conroe High School's freshmen class attend school at the Conroe High School 9th Grade Campus.

 History

 Various buildings have served as the public high school for the residents of Conroe and the surrounding area.
 Conroe Mill School opened in 1886 with a single classroom and educated students for five months each year.
 Conroe Public School was built in 1899 and served students in 10 grades.
 In 1902, the first four students received their high school diplomas.
 In 1911, Conroe's first brick school, the JOH Bennette School, was built.
 Davy Crockett High School, built in 1926, was also referred to as "Conroe High" by local residents.
 The current Conroe High School was built in 1964.
 From 1968–1969, Conroe High School was desegregated.